linkedin/venice/docs/user_guide/read_api/da_vinci_client.md

 ### Usage
-To use the record transformer, you will need to implement the [DaVinciRecordTransformer](http://venicedb.org/javadoc/com/linkedin/davinci/client/DaVinciRecordTransformer.html) interface and pass the object into [setRecordTransformer()](https://venicedb.org/javadoc/com/linkedin/davinci/client/DaVinciConfig.html#setRecordTransformer(com.linkedin.davinci.client.DaVinciRecordTransformer)).
+To use the record transformer, you will need to implement the [DaVinciRecordTransformer](http://venicedb.org/javadoc/com/linkedin/davinci/client/DaVinciRecordTransformer.html) abstract class and pass the object into [setRecordTransformer()](https://venicedb.org/javadoc/com/linkedin/davinci/client/DaVinciConfig.html#setRecordTransformer(com.linkedin.davinci.client.DaVinciRecordTransformer)).

 When a message is being consumed, the